I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-sereleasesubjectcontext.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p>File systems must call <b>SeCaptureSubjectContext</b> before performing access validation or generating audit messages.
-This is necessary to provide a consistent security context to routines such as <b>SeQueryAuthenticationIdToken</b>, <b>SeQuerySubjectContextToken</b>, and <b>SePrivilegeCheck</b>.
-After these operations have been performed, the captured context should be released as soon as possible by calling <b>SeReleaseSubjectContext</b>.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>